maximelenormand/Most-frequented-locations/README.md

 If you use this code, please cite the following reference:

 Lenormand M, Louail T, Barthelemy M & Ramasco JJ (2016) [Is spatial information in ICT data reliable?](https://arxiv.org/abs/1609.03375)
-Spatial Accuracy 2016, Montpellier, France.
+*Spatial Accuracy 2016*, Montpellier, France.

 If you need help, find a bug, want to give me advice or feedback, please contact me!